-- 1. Permits may be required by Buyer for certain work activities.
-Examples include, but are not limited to, the following: - a.
-Lockout/Tagout - (1) Refer to Section III.I of this document for Lockout/Tagout requirements. - b.
+- 1. Permits may be required by Buyer or the State of California for certain work activities.
+Examples include, but are not limited to the following: - a.
+Lockout/Tagout - (1) Refer to Section III.I. of this document for Lockout/Tagout requirements. - b.
 Excavations - c.
-Hot Work - (1) Refer to Section III.B of this document for welding, cutting and spark production requirements. - d.
-Confined Space Entry - Entry into a confined or enclosed space or area shall require a "Confined Space Entry Permit" by Contractor to be completed before work begins.
-Refer to Section III.H of this document for confined Space entry requirements. - (2) Buyer shall approve Contractor's confined space entry procedures prior to entry into any confined space. - e.
-Demolition of structures or buildings greater than 36 ft. high - f.
-Erection of structures or buildings greater than 36 ft. high - g.
-Operation of internal combustion engines below ground - h.
-Operation of tower cranes - i.
-Fire suppression/detection impairment - All work that requires the disconnection, severance, or shutting off of a fire suppression or detection system shall be coordinated through the Buyer's Contractor Coordinator. - (2) Buyer's Security and Fire Services will be responsible for closing all valves and aborting all fire suppression and detection systems. - 2.
-Conditions noted on the permit(s) shall be exactly identical to the actual job conditions.
-When the conditions of a job change or when new tools requiring permits are needed to do the job other than those originally covered in the initial permit, WORK SHALL STOP IMMEDIATELY because the permit is invalid.
+Hot Work Permit - (1) Refer to Section III.B of this document for welding, cutting and spark production requirements. - d.
+Confined Space Entry - (1) Entry into a confined or enclosed space or area shall require a "Confined Space Entry Permit" by Contractor to be completed before work begins.
+Refer to Section III.H of this document for Confined Space Entry requirements. - (2) Buyer shall approve Contractor's Confined Space Entry Procedures prior to entry into any confined space. - e.
+Demolition of structures or buildings greater than 36 ft. high. - f.
+Erection of structures or buildings greater than 36 ft. high. - g.
+Operation of internal combustion engines below ground. - h.
+Operation of tower cranes. - i.
+Fire suppression/detection impairment - (1) All work that requires the disconnection, severance, or shutting off of a fire suppression or detection system, shall be coordinated through the Contract Coordinator. - (2) Buyer's Security Services will be responsible for closing all valves, aborting all fire suppression and detection systems, and completing an "FM Global Red Tag" Impairment Permit. - i.
+Rigging Operations - (1) All lifts with rigging shall be planned and then performed in accordance with the plan.
+Any lift the buyer identifies as "Program Critical" or "Safety Critical" will require a written lift plan that will be reviewed by the buyer's Material Handling Specialist. - k.
+Job Safety Analysis (JSA) - (1) Operations the buyer identifies as "Safety Critical" that are not otherwise addressed under this Work Safety Permits section will require a written Job Safety Analysis (JSA) that identifies the job's hazards and the planned methods for controlling those hazards.
+The JSA will be reviewed by the buyer's Environment, Health, & Safety representative.

+- 2. Conditions noted on the permit(s) shall be exactly identical to the actual job conditions.
+When the conditions of a job change, or when new tools requiring permits are needed to do the job, other than those originally covered in the initial permit, WORK SHALL STOP IMMEDIATELY because the permit is invalid.
 The permit is only good for what it describes--no more.
 Work cannot progress until the situation can be carefully analyzed and a new permit issued for the new conditions. - 3.
-Contractor shall present permit to Buyer's Contractor Coordinator for work scope concurrence and for Buyer's Contractor Coordinator's initials showing proof of approval. - 4.
-Contractor must ensure that its employees are knowledgeable of the permit requirements. - 5.
+Contractor shall present permit to Contract Coordinator for work scope concurrence and for Contract Coordinator's initials showing proof of approval. - 4.
+Contractor must ensure that the Contractor's employees are knowledgeable of the permit requirements. - 5.
 The permit must be posted in the work area.
 If the permit cannot be posted, it should be carried by one of the Contractor's supervisors in that area.
-Buyer's Contractor Coordinator will periodically question Contractor's employees as to the location of the permit and its requirements.
-Permits shall not remain in Contractor's trailer.

-6. Communication is the key to enhancing the effectiveness of the work permit system.
-Contractor's employees, agents, delegates, and invitees and Subcontractors and Buyer's Contractor Coordinator, including operators and facility supervisors, should be aware of the specific requirements of each permit.
-This awareness allows each person to review the ongoing work and look for possible changing conditions or deviations during their daily work routine.
+Contract Coordinator will periodically question Contractor's employees as to the location of the permit and its requirements.
+Permits shall not remain in Contractor's trailer. - 6.
+Communication is the key to enhancing the effectiveness of the work permit system.
+Contractor's employees, agents, delegates, invitees and Subcontractor's, and Buyer's Contract Coordinator, including operators and facility supervisors, should all be aware of the specific requirements of each permit.
+This then allows each to review the ongoing work and look for possible changing conditions or deviations during their daily work routine.